Manoj-Thakur905/project-affbc/content/pages/about.md

 ---
 title: About AtomS
-subtitle: This is a short page about us and our work.
+subtitle: A short Story about AtomS
 image: images/about.jpg
 layout: page
 ---